 An advisory committee has particular value in helping the ALRC identify key issues, and in providing quality assurance in the research and consultation processes.
 Advisory committees usually meet at least twice during an inquiry, before the publication of a consultation document and final report.
 Committees may give advice on questions, proposals and recommendations, however advisory committees do not make recommendations in any ALRC inquiry.
 Final recommendations are made by the ALRC, according to the process established under the governing legislation.

 Producing publications is a key way the ALRC involves the community in the process of law reform.
-The number of consultation documents produced during an inquiry varies according to the needs of the inquiry and its timeframe, but usually consists of an Issues Paper, Discussion Paper and Final Report.
-Sometimes, if the timeframe is quite short, the ALRC will only produce one consultation document—a Consultation Paper—and then the Final Report.
+The number of consultation documents produced during an inquiry varies according to the needs of the inquiry and its timeframe, but usually consists of a Consultation Paper, Background Papers and a Final Report.

-A full list of the Commission’s Issues Papers is available on this website.
+A full list of the Commission’s Consultation Documentation is available on this website.

-The ALRC makes a formal call for submissions whenever it releases an Issues Paper or Discussion Paper.
+The ALRC makes a formal call for submissions whenever it releases Consultation Documentation.
 Through the submissions it receives, the ALRC can gauge what people think about current laws, how they should be changed and can test its proposals for reform with stakeholders prior to finalising them.

-Submissions can contain comments on matters raised in an Issues or Discussion Paper, or might discuss anything relevant to the topic under review.
+Submissions can contain comments on matters raised in an Consultation Documentation, or might discuss anything relevant to the topic under review.
 Anyone is welcome to make a submission.

 The Commission accepts submissions in several ways—either in hard copies that can be faxed, posted or emailed to the ALRC or via an online submission form—to allow as many people as possible to participate in law reform.
 They can be on behalf of individuals or groups.